micro-os-plus/micro-os-plus-i/system/docs/README.txt

 ---------

-The preemptive scheduler uses both static priorities and round robin strategies to schedule tasks.
+The preemptive scheduler uses both static priorities and round robin strategies to schedule threads.
 Priorities range between 01-FF, with higher values representing higher priorities.
-If no special priority policies are needed, tasks are created with default priority.
-When multiple tasks with equal priorities are detected, the scheduler uses round robin for these tasks, i.e. a task is always inserted in the running list *after* all tasks with equal priority inserted before, so equal priority tasks are given a more or less fair access to the CPU.
+If no special priority policies are needed, threads are created with default priority.
+When multiple threads with equal priorities are detected, the scheduler uses round robin for these threads, i.e. a thread is always inserted in the running list *after* all threads with equal priority inserted before, so equal priority threads are given a more or less fair access to the CPU.

 Synchronization primitives are based on Unix sleep/wakeup mechanism, but the functions were named to more meaningfull eventWait()/eventNotify().

-eventWait() puts the current task to sleep, waiting for the event to occur.
+eventWait() puts the current thread to sleep, waiting for the event to occur.
-The task is removed from the running list and will not be scheduled to run.
+The thread is removed from the running list and will not be scheduled to run.

-eventNotify() notifies all tasks waiting to the given event.
-Notified tasks are inserted in the running list and will wait their turn to the CPU.
+eventNotify() notifies all threads waiting to the given event.
+Notified threads are inserted in the running list and will wait their turn to the CPU.
 A return value can be specified, and this value will be returned by eventWait().

 Device drivers